ToonMares/fetchdog/README.md

 # FetchDog

-**FetchDog** is your very own YouTube watchdog that allows you to monitor channels for new video uploads and automatically download them.
+**FetchDog** is your very own YouTube watchdog that allows you to monitor a channel set by you for new video uploads and automatically download them.

 ## What Can FetchDog Do?